 Codependency is an excessive emotional, physical, and psychological reliance upon a relationship that is dysfunctional.
 It is an emotional condition that can destroy a person’s happiness, career, health and personal relationships.
 Research has found that codependency is generational.
 It is a way of relating that is learned from the family of origin.
+Understanding codependency, the behaviors associated with it, and where it originated is important.
 At the core of the codependent behavior exists the refusal to acknowledge a problem and a belief that one’s needs should be sacrificed for others, regardless of the consequences.

 The origins of codependent behavior can be traced back to childhood and family of origin issues.
 Perhaps there was a sick person in the family who was the sole focus of everyone’s attention and efforts or there were serious problems that tended to be “pushed under the rug” in an attempt to pretend that everything was fine.
 Children in such families learn to avoid feelings and emotions.
 They learn to define themselves through others’ behaviors, successes, or failures.
 In adulthood, codependents look for approval from others to feel good; they lack self-reflection, a solid concept of self and the ability to negotiate strong feelings and they seek to save others from poor choices.

 - Feeling responsible for solving others’ problems: The codependent feels the need to solve another’s problems.
 The codependent believes that help is needed and that the person in need cannot manage to make the right decisions or take the right actions to solve his or her own problems.
 Without the codependent’s input, disaster for the other person is assured.

 - Offering advice to others whether it is asked for or not: The codependent jumps at the opportunity to provide much-needed advice.
 The codependent offers an endless stream of good advice regardless of whether the advice has been asked for or not.